bryancaraman/thrift-API/README.md

 > Procedural

-1. Please join the slack channel #bootcamp_group_project_2022
+1. Please use the bootcamp slack channel to collaborate
-2. During presentation please use slack for any questions
+2. During presentation please use slack for questions
 3. If you need immediate help use the raise hand reaction in Zoom
 4. You may use any resource - google, stack overflow, each other, but we reccomend you start with the documentation